Virtual Classroom Online Whiteboard Tools

 This brings you back to the center of the whiteboard where you start out by default.
-It is useful if you’ve moved far from the center while using the pan tool and want to go back.
+It is useful if you’ve moved far away from the center while using the pan tool and want to go back.

 The Grid tool (Grid) can be used to apply a grid to the whiteboard and is useful if you’re teaching mathematics or economics, for example.

-Duplicate / Copy element – select the element(s) and right-click Copy (Ctrl+C) then Paste (Ctrl+V) or select the Duplicate tool (Duplicate) that creates duplicate element right next to the original.
+Duplicate / Copy element – select the element(s) and right-click Copy (Ctrl+C) then Paste (Ctrl+V) or select the Duplicate tool (Duplicate) that creates a duplicate element right next to the original.

 You can also use standard desktop shortcuts, such as: Ctrl+A (Select All), Ctrl+C (Copy), Ctrl+V (Paste), Ctrl+X (Cut)

 Delete element (the Trash) – there are several ways to delete elements.
 Select the element(s) and press the Delete button or right-click and select “Remove”.
 You can also use the keyboard buttons Del and Backspace.

 Lock element This feature (available for hosts only) will grant you the option to “lock” any element created or uploaded to the whiteboard, thus disabling the following actions to all users: move, copy, resize, delete, or the use of layering.

 Note: Hosts won’t be able to manipulate the locked element until they use the “Unlock element” feature.

 Manipulate objects (on the whiteboard) in layers.
 Layering objects (created by you or the other participants) gives you the freedom to arrange your materials in any layout you desire.
 By pressing the right mouse button the user can manipulate the order (layering) of the objects via the options in the box.
 The objects can be manipulated in any order (top, bottom or in between) via the 4 options displayed on the screenshot below.